zoey1998/Fundamentals-BME-Design/PrototypingSkills/EDA.md

   without lots of crossing connections.
 * Net connection tricks above keep the schematics clean and readable, but all connections are preserved when laying out your board.
+* Buses are collections of nets, used to organize connections that run together (primarily to aid visualization).

 ## Miscellaneous
 * Use scripts / macros to renumber components throughout the project, etc.
+* Use `ERC`!
 * Create Bill of Materials for all parts.

 ## Creating a Board